cassiorsfreitas/blog/_posts/what-is-trpc.md

 ## For frontend developers

-If you already know NextJs and already work with Prisma ORM, I recommend starting a project using the [T3 Stack](https://create.t3.gg/) to see in the code how tRPC works and the great advantage that this layer of abstraction can offer to your experience as a frontend developer.
+If you know NextJs and have already worked with Prisma ORM once in your life, I huge propose starting a project using the [T3 Stack](https://create.t3.gg/) to see in code how tRPC works and see as well the great advantage that this layer of abstraction can offer to your experience as a frontend developer.

 ### Few clicks and you will have a great full stack project without boilerplate and scaffolding: